DocumentationAPI ReferenceRelease Notes

 1. Navigate to your application's Datasets page

-2. Click Create Dataset or the Generate Data button
+2. Click Create Dataset and choose single/multi-turn

 3. Provide a descriptive dataset name